 Depending on the bond company, a waiver of personal indemnity often requires the signing of a capital retention agreement.
 I find that most bonds agents do not explain what this is.
 In usually says something to the effect of no personal indemnity is in place if tangible net worth stays above a certain limit.
 There is nothing wrong with a capital retention agreement if you understand it.
 Just know that typically in a claims situation, the threshold is usually breached and personal indemnity may kick in.

 Third Party Indemnity

 A GIA may also have Third-Party Indemnitors.
 A Third-Party Indemnitor is one that does not have an ownership stake in the corporation.
 This could be an individual or another Corporation.
 This is an uncommon circumstance and typically used when the Principle and Owners do not have the financial resources to qualify for bond credit on their own.

 As I said in the beginning, indemnity in surety bonding is widely misunderstood.
 Much of that has to do with the fact that surety is often written by insurance companies and agents.
 Surety is not insurance and should not be treated as such.
 Insurance expects to have losses and prices their products accordingly.
+You can read more about the differences between surety and insurance on our Surety Bond FAQ Page.
 You can be sure that if you have surety bond losses, the bond company will come to your company and indemnitors expecting to be reimbursed.
 Always work with a surety expert who can help you through these complex issues.
 At MG Surety Bonds, we want to be your bond broker for life.

 If you have any questions about the principle of indemnity don’t hesitate to ask, you can get in touch with us here.